raphCode/master-thesis-muzero/theory.typ

 A !g in !gt is a very general concept and applies to more than what the common usage of the word "!g" refers to.
 A !g may denote any process consisting of a set of !pls and a number of !dps.
-Additionally, the !i and !as available to each !pl at each !dp must be defined, as well as the possible final outcomes of the !g.
+Additionally, the !i and !as available to each !pl at each !dp must be defined.
+@gtheo

+A !g also needs to have a definition of its possible final outcomes.
-The latter is defined in terms of numerical payoffs for each !pl.
+These are defined in terms of a numerical payoff, one for each !pl.
-The tuples of individual payoffs are also called the payoff vector.
+Payoffs for multiple !pls are noted as a tuple, also called a payoff vector in this case.
 @gtheo

 !Gs that involve randomness, such as throwing a dice, are said to have chance events.